mykolatyniv/NJIT-1st-MiniProject/README.md

 **Pages Index**

-- Commands Part - Mykola Lupak:
+- **Commands Part - Mykola Lupak**:
-You must have a section that explains commands and gives example(s) usage for use Vi to create and edit files on Linux and the basic commands that you need to manage the file system: Questions to answer: What is it?
+- You must have a section that explains commands and gives example(s) usage for use Vi to create and edit files on Linux and the basic commands that you need to manage the file system: Questions to answer: What is it?
 Why do you do it?
 How do you do it?

 Command | Link
 ------------ | -------------